OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 If we have labeled data, why don't we use supervised learning?
 Anomaly detection can be more fruitful with a very small number of positive examples and a large number of negative examples.
 We only need the negative examples to estimate p(x).
-Also with enough positiive examples, future positive examples are more likely to be similar to ones from the trainin set (supervised better).
+Also with enough positiive examples, future positive examples are more likely to be similar to ones from the training set (supervised better).

 *Choosing what features to use:*